 - 2.1.
 The Trustee has established, as a sub-committee of the Main Board, an Investment Committee (the "IC") to focus on investment matters.
 The Trustee has appointed Mercer Limited as the Investment Advisor to provide relevant advice to the IC and the Trustee.
 The Trustee also takes advice as appropriate from the Scheme Actuary and other professional advisors.
-Two Independent Investment Experts also attend IC meetings to provide support, expertise and input to the discussions. - 2.2.
+One Independent Investment Expert also attends IC meetings to provide support, expertise and input to the discussions. - 2.2.
 The Trustee is accountable for the investment of the Scheme's assets.
 The Trustee has delegated some aspects of the Scheme's investment arrangements to the IC, the Scheme's Trustee Executive, British Airways Pension Services Limited ("BAPSL") and the Scheme's Investment Manager, BlackRock Investment Management (UK) Limited ("BlackRock"), in order to manage the Scheme's affairs effectively.
 The Trustee decides what to delegate after considering whether it has the necessary skills, knowledge and professional support to make informed and effective decisions itself.
 The Trustee maintains and regularly reviews a strategic plan for the Scheme that sets out the investment (and other) activities planned for the next year and beyond. - 2.3.
 The Trustee retains direct responsibility for setting investment objectives, establishing risk and return targets and setting the Scheme's investment manager structure.
 The Trustee makes these decisions after considering recommendations from the IC.
 The IC then implements them under delegated powers as set out in the Terms of Reference for the IC. - 2.4.
-The NAPS Trust Deed does not specifically exclude any form of investment or investment activity although the Trustee does restrict the types of asset that BlackRock may hold and the type and extent of investment activity which it is permitted to undertake.
+The NAPS Trust Deed does not specifically exclude any form of investment or investment activity, although the Trustee does restrict the types of asset that BlackRock may hold and the type and extent of investment activity which it is permitted to undertake.
 Assets may be UK or overseas in origin and consist predominantly of investments admitted to trading on regulated markets and where they are not, are kept to a prudent level.
 Investments in derivative instruments and the use of leverage may only be made in so far as they contribute to a reduction of risks or facilitate efficient portfolio management. - 2.5.
 BlackRock is responsible for the day-to-day management of the Scheme's assets in accordance with the Investment Guidelines agreed with the Trustee and set out in the Investment Management Agreement ("IMA") between the Trustee and BlackRock.
 BlackRock has discretion to buy, sell or retain individual investments in accordance with these Guidelines.
 The Trustee regularly monitors the performance of BlackRock, looking at factors including return and risk measures as well as operational matters. - 2.6.
 The safe custody of the Scheme's assets is delegated to professional custodians (either directly or via the use of pooled vehicles).
-The custodians are also responsible for performing associated duties such as dividend collection and independent calculation of investment performance.
+The custodians are also responsible for performing associated duties such as dividend collection.
 The managers of the pooled funds are responsible for the appointment and monitoring of the custodians.
 For the Scheme's direct investments, State Street Bank & Trust Co is the appointed custodian. - 2.7.
 The Scheme Actuary performs a valuation of the Scheme at least every three years, in accordance with regulatory requirements.
 The main purpose of the actuarial valuation is to assess the extent to which the assets cover the accrued liabilities and agree an appropriate funding strategy for the Scheme.
-Full details of the current funding strategy and contributions payable will be found in the Statement of Funding Principles, Recovery Plan and Schedule of Contributions.
+Full details of the current funding strategy and contributions payable will be found in the Statement of Funding Principles, Recovery Plan and Schedule of Contributions. - 2.8.
+The Trustee is working to implement the Scheme's investment strategy in line with the terms agreed as part of the 31 March 2021 actuarial valuation.